Harrah's Joliet Hotel and Casino

 Seven Stars Lounge

-There is a separate Seven Stars Lounge within the Diamond Lounge, along with a special Seven Stars menu.
+There is a separate Seven Stars Lounge within the Laurel Lounge (formerly Diamond Lounge), along with a special Seven Stars menu.
 The buffet is open from 11 a.m. to 8 p.m., but the bar remains open until 10 p.m.
 (11 on Friday and Saturday).
 Alcohol is not complimentary and you cannot bring your alcoholic beverages to/from the lounges/restaurants to the casino.
+For more information and to view the current month's menu, click here and scroll down to Diamond Lounge.